Sunbird-Ed/sunbird-perf-tests/sunbird-platform/auth-token/README.md

 ### Test Environment Details:
 No of AKS node -24

-No of replicas - 8
+No of replicas - 3 KeyCloak servers

 Release version - NA